tanh0409/data-driven-astronomy-coursera/README.md

    NOTE: This is an inefficient algorithm as it can take a _very_ long time with bigger catalogues.

    2b - Exercise to crossmatch with k-d trees using the astropy module.

+3. Week 3 - Introduction to exoplanets and use SQL to explore a database of exoplanets to determine how many earth sized exoplanets line the habitable zone of their host star.